netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/tls-certificates.md

 1. If there is a conflict in precedence among the same grade certificates (for example, two ingress files configure a non-host TLS secret each, as default/non-SNI type), then the Citrix ingress controller binds the Citrix ingress controller default certificate as the non-SNI certificate and uses all other certificates with SNI.

-1. Certificate used for secret given under TLS section must have CN name otherwise it does not bind to Citrix ADC.
+1. Certificate used for secret given under TLS section must have CN name otherwise it does not bind to Netscaler.

 1. If SNI enabled for SSL virtual server then: